ruhancs/hubla_app_ruhan/hubla_app/server/README.md

 # Users
 $ the application will start with the users from the sales list already registered in the database

+$ if the seed of users does not work.
+Before inserting the sales list, register all usernames in the list in create user

 $ for the app to carry out the transactions, the users who received the balance must be registered

 $ registered users started with 0 balance